David366AI/mini-ocr/README.md

 # mini-ocr

-Mini OCR is a compact CRNN-based project for recognizing short numeric text from grayscale images.
+Mini OCR is a lightweight, production-friendly OCR framework built on CRNN + CTC.

+`print_digital` is only the default demo task in this repository.
+The core pipeline is generic and can be extended to many OCR scenarios with minimal code changes.

 ## What Problem This Project Solves

-This project is designed for OCR tasks where labels are embedded in filenames and the target text is mainly numbers and number-like strings (for example `771.99.26`, `-6`, or `12,345.67`).
+This project gives you a simple end-to-end OCR training and inference stack:

 It helps you:

-- generate synthetic OCR datasets quickly,
+- build labeled OCR datasets quickly (including pseudo data generation),
-- train a lightweight OCR model with CTC loss,
+- train a compact model with stable CTC optimization,
-- run fast PyTorch inference from `.pt` checkpoints.
+- deploy fast PyTorch inference from `.pt` checkpoints,
+- continue training from base models for domain adaptation.

 ## Typical Application Scenarios

-- printed numeric strings on receipts and forms,
+- printed text OCR,
+- handwritten OCR,
-- industrial meters and machine panels,
+- meter/panel and instrument reading OCR,
-- serial/batch number extraction,
+- invoice/receipt key field OCR,
-- financial number snapshots in controlled layouts.
+- serial number and code OCR,
+- custom vertical-domain OCR with your own alphabet.

+## Adapt to Any OCR Task

+You can adapt this project from `print_digital` to your own OCR use case by:

+- replacing training/validation/test images with your own samples,
+- replacing `DATASETS.CHAR_DICT` with your own dictionary file,
+- implementing your own dataset parsing logic in `MiniOcrDatabase` when filename labeling is not enough.

+The model/training/inference code can stay the same in most cases.

 ## Post-Training and Extension Support